-In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors) the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances our Headteacher, or CEO (if the allegation is against the Headteacher) will contact the LADO for advice.
+In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors), the school must not act alone and must seek advice and make a referral, where necessary.
+In such circumstances, the Head of School, or SMC Chair, will contact the LADO for advice.